mister-404/ce314AssigTwo/report_bb18960.md

 ### The stats

 - **accuracy**
+  - Finds out how often the classifier is correct in its assessment of tone (either positive or negative) based on what it actually was vs what the classifier thought it was
   - Found by passing the NaiveBayesClassifier object and the test set to nltk.classify.accuracy
 - **precision**
+  - Finds out how many items were identified as relevant out of all the finds
   - Calculated by using nltk.metrics.scores.precision and passing it the positive reviews from the reference sets and the testingSets.
 - **recall**
+  - Fraction of how many relevant finds were made
   - Calculated by using nltk.metrics.scores.recall and passing it the positive reviews from the reference sets and the testingSets.
 - **f-measure**
+  - A combination of recall and precision designed to represent how much relevancy a classifier was able to achieve
   - Found by taking (2 * precision * recall) / (precision + recall)

 ### Analysis